Sleek and sophisticated design

 If you do notice any signs of corrosion or other flaws, Lenox offers a Breakage Replacement Program.
 If for any reason you are not satisfied with your flatware, you can return the product within 120 days of purchase for a full refund or a replacement.

 The Lenox Portola set retails for $300, but can often be found for just half that.
 While the MSRP is steep, the expanded set serves 12 guests and includes not only basic cutlery but a hostess set for special occasions.

 In terms of quality and cost, this setting has a lot to offer.
-The price point is definitely more than others we’ve seen, but the size of the set combined with an 18/10 stainless steel grade calls for a natural increase in price.
+The price point is definitely more than others I’ve seen, but the size of the set combined with an 18/10 stainless steel grade calls for an increase in price.
 If you’re in need of a more cost-effective set, but you still need the larger collection, there are more options and a variety of styles in the marketplace.

 Competition: Options on both ends of the flatware spectrum